CurlyWurly-1/PICO-W-Micropython-examples/README.md

  - BME280 module   - Temp, pressure, Humidity
  - On-board Wifi

 The purpose of this page is to enable you to get started using these modules.
 Once all is connected and working OK, you could copy the relevant code from the programs to create your own "thing" e.g. display the temperature or compass heading on your own webpage.
-The main thing is that you can do this knowing that the modules are all connected correctly and working OK.
+The main plus point is that you can do this knowing that your modules have already been connected up correctly and working OK.

 N.B.
 Be aware that if you want to connect all four devices to the PICO W at the same time, then 4 pairs of 3.3V/Gnd power connections will be required.
 Unfortunately, there is only one 3.3V pin on the PICO so unless you use a breadboard to connect things up, you will have to create some sort of power split harness (e.g. 1 pair of wires in with 4 pairs out).